Team-Snake-SDC/review-API/README.md

 ## About

 Atelier review-API was built with PostgreSQL and Express.js.
 This backend application connects review database with Atelier e-commerce website.
 Previously, all the data for Atelier e-commerce website was hosted on one API, taking about 50ms to receive data.
-As web traffic increased, it was necessary to scale the API services into microservices for a better response time and a better experience for the customers to meet a business requirement of handling 1000 request/s with at least 100ms response time.
+As web traffic increased, it was necessary to scale the API services into microservices for a better response time and a better experience for the customers.

 ## Tech Stack
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)